Aïves Consulting

 The AI marketing landscape is vast and evolving rapidly.
 Choosing the wrong platform, misconfiguring an automation, or overlooking GDPR compliance can easily cost more than it gains.
 Expert guidance helps you cut through the noise: identifying the right tools for your industry, integrating AI into your existing workflows, and training your team to operate independently.

 AIves Consulting helps Belgian SMEs navigate this transition.
 Whether you are starting from scratch or looking to optimise existing tools, we work with our clients to implement AI marketing solutions that are practical, measurable, and fully compliant.
-Reach out for a no-obligation first conversation.
+The approach always begins with framing — identifying the right channel, the right tool, and the right order of priority — before any technical deployment.
+That is the purpose of my AI strategy consulting, extended by integration into your existing processes.